justland/just-func/docs/just-func-specification/grammar.md

 #### Object

 `object` in `just-func` are used as data type, unlike `array`.
-This keep the syntax very simple as well as very flexible.
+This keep the syntax simple as well as very flexible.

 For example,
 we could have use `object` to define function parameters,